 Additionally, our six-foot Yamaha concert grand piano regularly accompanies worship, and supports recitals and concerts.
 Two choirs rehearse at Hope and contribute frequently to worship.
 And on special occasions our handbell choir offers the gift of music.
 Our worship space is enhanced by a state-of-the-art sound system, with hearing-assist equipment for those who need it.

-Our space is prized for its vibrant acoustics, and used by community groups like the Kensington Symphonia and student recitals.
+Our space is prized for its vibrant acoustics, and used by community groups and choirs, and student recitals.
 Book your special musical event with us!